War Stories 12

 mercy mission, and the "brains" were nothing more than an exploded C-ration

 can of franks and beans.
-And from then on, Fergie was dubbed with the
+And from then on, we dubbed Fergie with the

 catchphrase of "Fergs and Beans!"